 For performance and data handling reasons, we recommend to run the model on single RGI regions independently (or smaller regional entities).
 This is a good compromise between performance (parallelism) and output file size as well as other workflow considerations.

 On our cluster, we use the following parallelization strategy: we use an array of jobs to submit as many jobs as RGI regions (or experiments, if you are running experiments on a single region for example), and each job is run on one node only.
 This way, we avoid using MPI and do not require communication between nodes, while still using our cluster at near 100%.

 Within OGGM, we do our best to follow the FAIR principles.

 The source code of OGGM is located on GitHub.
 All the history of the codebase (and the tests and documentation) are documented in the form of git commits.

-When certain development milestones are reached, we release a new version of the model using a so-called “tag” (version number).
-We will try to follow our own semantic versioning convention for release numbers.
+When some development milestones are reached, we release a new version of the model using a so-called “tag” (version number).
+We try to follow our own semantic versioning convention for release numbers.
 We use MAJOR.MINOR.PATCH, with:

 - PATCH version number increase when the changes to the codebase are small increments or harmless bug fixes, and when we are confident that the model output is not affected by these changes.

 - MINOR version number increase when we add functionality or bug fixes which are not affecting the model behavior in a significant way.
 However, it is possible that the model results are affected in some unpredictable ways, that we estimated to be “small enough” to justify a minor release instead of major one.
 Unlike the original convention, we cannot always guarantee backwards compatibility in the OGGM syntax yet, because it is too costly.
 We’ll try not to brake things at each release, though.